-Additionally, higher dietary magnesium intake has been associated with a lower risk of type 2 diabetes and 25 to 38 percent of individuals with type 2 diabetes have been shown to possess hypomagnesemia, or low magnesium levels in the blood, per a September 2013 PLOS One study.
+Plus, higher levels of dietary magnesium have been associated with a lower risk of type 2 diabetes and 25 to 38 percent of individuals with type 2 diabetes have been shown to have hypomagnesemia, or low magnesium levels in the blood, per a September 2013 PLOS One study.

-As such, it's been theorized that adequate magnesium levels may help prevent against or control type 2 diabetes by decreasing blood sugar levels, however more research is needed to confirm this.
+As such, it's thought that adequate magnesium levels may help prevent or control type 2 diabetes by decreasing blood sugar levels, but more research is needed to confirm this.

 What You Need to Know About Magnesium Deficiency